Posted on Leave a comment

 When the dreary days of Winter start to get to you, don’t forget you can start planning for next year to help look forward to warmer weather, fresh air, and the joys of gardening. – St. Clare Heirloom Seeds

-Now is the time when heirloom gardeners start getting their vegetable gardens ready for Winter.
+Now is the time when heirloom gardeners start getting their vegetable garden ready for winter.
 This is not just the end of this season, it is a time to lay the ground work for a good start to next year’s successful heirloom garden!
 New gardeners among us will wonder what they need to do to finish things off when their harvest is complete for the season.

 Survive an Economic Collapse with Heirloom Seeds